Vermentino Wine

 Why we planted Vermentino in Napa Valley…

-In 2019, Mark was feeling inspired to plant a few white heritage varietals on the Rutherford property with an innovative trellising system that he created over 20 years ago.
+In 2019, Mark was feeling inspired to plant a few white heritage varietals on the Rutherford property with an innovative trellising system that he created in 1997.
 In short, the system allows white wine to be grown underneath red varietals.
 The first of the heritage varieties to be planted underneath the Cabernet Sauvignon was 1.9 acres of Vermentino.

 “With the soils, terroir and with the Mediterranean climate that Napa Valley has,